sf-wdi-31/mongoose/README.md

     <details>
       <summary>What's a connection string?</summary>
-      `mongodb://localhost/todo-app-demo` is a string formatted by specifications provided by the Mongoose package in order to connect to a MongoDB database on your local system named `todo-app-demo`.
-You can name it whatever you like and it will be created as soon as you save some data to it.
+      `mongodb://localhost/todo-app-demo` is a string to connect to a MongoDB database on your local system named `todo-app-demo`.
+You can name the system whatever you like and it will be created as soon as you save some data to it.
     </details>

 3. Finally, we need to run the MongodDB service.
 Generally you will want it open in a separate tab, running in the background.